CWorthy-ocean/.github/profile/README.md

 [[C]Worthy](https://www.cworthy.org) is a nonprofit organization dedicated to accelerating ocean-based climate solutions through innovative software and rigorous scientific research.
 For more on [C]Worthy, see our [two minute introduction video](https://www.cworthy.org/#block-7dcd1d1ed572d734b0e9).

-This page is where all of our development work comes together.
+This page acts as a guide to our various projects on GitHub and where to get started.

 <p align="center">
   <img src="https://github.com/CWorthy-ocean/.github/raw/draft/ALK_FG_CO2uptake_highres.gif" alt="GitHub centered image">